 ALE MALT

-‘Ale Malt’ is a catch-all for malt-varieties kilned to a slightly higher colour, lending a fuller body and a sweeter finish.
+‘Ale Malt’ is a catch-all for malt varieties kilned to a slightly higher colour, lending a fuller body and a sweeter finish.
 This category includes English heritage varieties which are notable for giving a nutty and/or honey quality to the finished beer

 While most of the malts in this category can be used as a base malt, they are typically used in a smaller proportion to alter the body and mouthfeel of your beer